Arnolfo di Cambio: Biography

 In 1294–1295 he worked in Florence, mainly as an architect.
 According to his biographer Giorgio Vasari, he was in charge of construction of the cathedral of the city, for which he provided the statues once decorating the lower part of the façade destroyed in 1589.
 The surviving statues are now in the Museum of the Cathedral.
 While the design of the Church of Santa Croce has been attributed to Arnolfo, this is highly disputed.
 Vasari also attributed to him the urban plan of the new city of San Giovanni Valdarno.

 The monumental character of Arnolfo's work has left its mark on the appearance of Florence.
 His funerary monuments became the model for Gothic funerary art.

 Giorgio Vasari included a biography of Arnolfo in his Lives of the Most Excellent Painters, Sculptors, and Architects.

 Dante Alighieri probably makes a discrete reference to him with a double citation of the Battle at Colle Val d'Elsa, birthplace of the great artist, in the year 1269 in the Cantos XI, XIII of Purgatorio.
-Dante met nearly certainly Arnolfo, as architect of the cathedral in Florence, at latest when Dante was prior of Florence in 1300.
+Dante almost certainly met Arnolfo, as architect of the cathedral in Florence, at latest when Dante was prior of Florence in 1300.